climada.entity.measures package#

 • cost_income (CostIncomeConfig) – Financial parameters associated with implementing this measure.

-• implementation_duration (str, optional) – Pandas offset alias (e.g. "2Y") representing the time before the measure is fully operational.
+• implementation_duration (str, optional) – Pandas period alias (e.g. "2Y") representing the time before the measure is fully operational.
 If None, the measure takes effect immediately.

 • color_rgb (tuple of float, optional) – RGB colour triple in the range [0, 1] used for visualisation.
 If None, defaults to black (0, 0, 0).